The Unseen Support System: The Importance of Mom Friends Postpartum

 In other words: mom friends help mothers stay healthy, happy, supported and understood – which leads to better connections between mothers and their children and cognitive benefits to children’s development.

-Also read: How to help mom burnout – It’s time to stop calling mom’s superheroes
+Also read: How to help mom burnout – stop calling moms superheroes.

 Making mom friends postpartum